beatboxjs/ror-player/assets/tuneDescriptions/tequila.md

 ## Breaks

 * **Break 1:** Only Agogô, then everyone shouting “Tequila!”.
-Typically played after Break 2 or Bra Break, also sounds good after other 3-bar breaks, such as the Progressive Break.
+Typically played after Break 2 or Call Break, also sounds good after other 3-bar breaks, such as the Progressive Break.
 * **Break 2:** The Surdos make the melody of the saxophone solo in the song.
 Typically, Break 1 is played afterwards.
 There is an upbeat of 3 strokes, so the Surdos start playing immediately after the 4th whistle.